A Recording of a SearchStax-Lullabot Webinar held on September 17, 2024 and featuring:

 KENTON DOYLE:

 I state it facetiously but that is obviously going to have a pretty big impact on things.
 Largely in a positive way I think.
-A lot remains to be determined and understood in regards to the impact.
+A lot remains to be determined and understood in regard to the impact.
 But in this conversation, I can see things, the type of work that we do with content auditing and gathering a bunch of vocabulary terms, including taxonomies that were created by people who may or may not have expertise, I think we can really leverage AI and have a much more positive impact just simply for me efficiency perspective.

 When you think about the time it takes to go through some of those things that we practitioners have been doing for years, I think it will take some improvement just in our ability to turn things around like that.
 And leverage AI.